manaliparab17/metagenomics_pipeline/README.md

 This project is a simple automated microbiome analysis pipeline developed using Python and QIIME2.
-The pipeline performs major 16S rRNA analysis steps including sequence import, DADA2 denoising, feature table generation, phylogenetic tree construction, diversity analysis, taxonomy classification, taxa visualization, and ANCOM-BC preparation.
+The pipeline performs major 16S rRNA analysis steps including sequence import, DADA2 denoising, feature table generation, phylogenetic tree construction, diversity analysis, taxonomy classification, taxa visualization, and ANCOM-BC.

 The workflow is divided into separate Python scripts for better organization.
 The main script, run_pipeline.py, executes the complete pipeline automatically.
 Other scripts handle specific tasks such as data import, denoising, summarization, phylogeny generation, diversity analysis, taxonomy assignment, and ANCOM-BC export preparation.